Olisun/All-the-News-That-s-Fit-to-Scrape/README.md

 ## User Guide:
 1. The main landing page displays the recent content scraped.
-2. Click ther scrape button for an updated list.
+2. Click the scrape button for an updated list.
+3. Click the read more button for the article.
-3. Click notes to add a note and save the comment.
+4. Click notes to add a note and save the comment.

 ## MVP Objectives: